DITTO: Offline Imitation Learning with World Models: Introduction

 \cite{worldmodels} propose a two-stage approach to policy learning, where agents first learn to predict the environment dynamics with a recurrent neural network called a ``world model" (WM), and then learn the policy inside the WM alone.
-This approach is desirable since it enables on-policy learning \emph{offline}, given the existence of the world model.
-Similar model-based learning methods have recently achieved success in standard online RL settings \citep{dreamerv2}, and impressive zero-shot transfer of policies trained solely in the WM to physical robots \citep{DayDreamer}.
+This approach is desirable since it enables on-policy learning \emph{offline}, in the world model.
+Similar model-based learning methods have recently achieved success in the adjacent setting of online RL \citep{dreamerv2}, and impressive zero-shot transfer of policies trained solely in the WM to physical robots \citep{DayDreamer}.

-In this paper, we propose an imitation learning algorithm called \textbf{Dream Imitation (DITTO)}, which addresses the tension between offline and on-policy learning, by training an agent using on-policy RL inside a learned world model.
-Specifically, we define a reward which measures divergence between the agent and expert demonstrations in the latent space of the world model, and show that optimizing this reward with RL induces imitation on the expert.
-We discuss the relationship between our method and the imitation learning as divergence minimization framework \citep{divmin}, and show that our method optimizes a similar bound without requiring adversarial training.
-We compare our method against behavior cloning and generative adversarial imitation learning (GAIL, \citet{GAIL}), which we adapt to the world model setting, and show that we achieve better performance and sample efficiency in challenging Atari environments from pixels alone.

-Our main contributions are summarized as follows: \begin{itemize} \item We discuss how world models relieve the tension between offline and on-policy learning methods, which mitigates covariate shift from offline learning. \item We demonstrate the first fully offline model-based imitation learning method that achieves strong performance on Atari from pixels, and show that our agent outperforms competitive baselines adapted to the offline setting. \item We show how imitation learning can naturally be cast as a reinforcement learning problem in the latent space of learned world models, and propose a latent-matching intrinsic reward which compares favorably against commonly used adversarial and sparse formulations. \end{itemize}